datawire/ambassador-docs/docs/emissary/pre-release/howtos/websockets.md

 $productName$ makes it easy to access your services from outside your application, and this includes services that use WebSockets.
-Only a small amount of additional configuration is required, which is as simple as telling the Mapping to allow "upgrading" from the HTTP protocol to the "websocket" protocol:
+Only a small amount of additional configuration is required, which is as simple as telling the AmbassadorMapping to allow "upgrading" from the HTTP protocol to the "websocket" protocol:

 ```yaml